kbedford/SRX-Security-Syslog-Streaming-/README.md

 This post shows how to turn that firehose into neat, line-delimited JSON using Logstash, while keeping only the session-close events that carry bytes and elapsed time (so we can also infer the session start).

-We build a tiny lab—SRX1 → SRX2 (DUT) → SRX3 with a CentOS collector—generate ICMP traffic, and stream SRX2’s RT_FLOW logs (RFC5424 + structured data) to UDP/5514.
+Built a tiny lab—SRX1 → SRX2 (DUT) → SRX3 with a CentOS collector—generate ICMP traffic, and stream SRX2’s RT_FLOW logs (RFC5424 + structured data) to UDP/5514.

 Logstash parses the message, drops session-create, computes session.start = close_time − elapsed_time, and writes just the essentials to a file.